Tampa City Bus Accident Lawyer

 While buses are very sturdy, occupants can still suffer injuries.
 Plus, those outside of the bus—such as motorcyclists, pedestrians, and occupants of other vehicles—can still get seriously injured or even killed.

 Have you been a victim of a city bus accident?
 If so, don’t delay.
-Call the Tampa personal injury lawyers at Anderson & Anderson today.
+Call the Tampa city bus accident lawyers at Anderson & Anderson today.

 Causes of City Bus Accidents